NanoniPck/Movie-Recommendation-System-for-MovieLens/README.md

 # Movie-Recommendation-System-for-MovieLens

-Part of Big Data Analytics Course to improve model performance
+This project is part of the Big Data Analytics Course, where the goal is to improve the performance of an existing movie recommendation model.